akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/FPKM-samples-dist.png">
 </p>

 Here we can see that our medians (the bold bars within each box for each individual sample) are all nearly zero.
 Hmm.
-Intuitively, this seems to indicate to me that we have a LOT of low abundance genes kicking around in there.
 Let's try the same thing again, calculating FPKM with bg_chrX_filt this time.

 ``` sh
 > fpkm = texpr(bg_chrX, meas = "fpkm")